Skip to content

 How Much Does Software Development Cost in Sri Lanka?

 One of the primary reasons international businesses choose software companies in Sri Lanka is the compelling cost structure.
-Here is a detailed breakdown of current market rates as of 2026:
+Here is a detailed breakdown of current market rates as of 2026.
+For web-specific pricing, see our web design Sri Lanka pricing guide, and for AI-specific services, visit our AI companies guide.

 How Does Sri Lanka Compare Globally?

-Rates are estimates based on publicly available data, Clutch listings, and industry surveys as of Q1 2026.
+Rates are estimates based on publicly available data, Clutch listings, GoodFirms profiles, and industry surveys as of Q1 2026.
 Actual rates vary by project complexity, seniority requirements, and engagement model.

 Sri Lanka vs India vs Philippines: Which Should You Choose?